eideee/hangman/README.md

 ![asked the user to enter only one letter](https://user-images.githubusercontent.com/53040471/215342083-0ee04777-c824-4af5-864a-e4dbaa2dae27.jpg)
 ### Check whether the guess is in the word
-The game should continue to run in a loop until the number of lifes are utilised or the player managed to guess the word, which ever comes first.
+The game should continue to run in a loop until the number of lives are utilised or the player managed to guess the word, which ever comes first.

 If the guessed letter is correct, the game should prompt te player accordingly and display the locations of the guessed letter in the word.